SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 We can use the **Prototype Design Pattern** when:

-- We need to instantiate classes at runtime.
+- We need to instantiate classes at runtime

-- When it's complicated or expensive for us to create a class
+- It's complicated or expensive for us to create a class

-- When our clients don't need to know of object creation and representation
+- Our clients don't need to know of object creation and representation